Albany, Oregon Restaurant Review Guide(Scroll down for reviews)

 • Click for Menu

 Brewsters has closed as of Jan.
 2012.
-No surprise there.
+The former location is now a fitness club.

 The Buzz Saw

 The former Cafe Cristo has closed (Spring, 2008).
-Bailey's Sports Bar now operates at that location.
-See their listing, above.
+It was Bailey's and is now a clinic.

 Cascade Grill opened in Dec.
 2008.
 It is owned by the same person that operated the Big-O in Corvallis for many years.
 They are located at the north end of the Albany airport, next to the convention center.
 A recent dinner there changed my dim view of Cascade.
 The Ahi appetizer was cooked to perfection (lightly seared), my Cascade Chicken quite tasty, and my partner's salad was good as well.
 Service was friendly and fast.
 On another visit, the food was decent as well.
 The salads were large, and fairly tasty.
 Bread is good.
 But, in all the times we've been there (4 or so), the service has been slow.
 We've even had to ask other servers walking by for things.
 There is no shortage of staff, but even when it's not too busy, the service is slow.
 Fix that, and the place will be great.
 B-.